LangInteger/dynamic-photo-widget/README.md

 python3 ./tool.py
 ```

 The auto generated photoes will be placed in the `min_photos` folder.
-The auto generated meta info wil be the `data.json` file.
+The auto generated meta info wil be stored in the `data.json` file.

 Push all the changes to github, and you get two things here: